the-ted/content-guide/article.md

 So you can immediately get to a music source and listen next to the commentary supporting it.
 I've also heard Brian Wilson / Beach Boys, Don Cherry, Circuit des Yeux, and other artists I would have no occasion to try out without this source.

-### Visual art
+### Visual art: Status: TBD

-This is TBD -- I have not found a great source for this.
-But please stay posted as I am actively trying out alternatives
+I have not found a great source for this.
+But please stay posted as I am actively trying out alternatives:

 	<TODO Insert email signup form here>

-### Performance art
+### Performance art: Status: TBD

 While some performance art (e.g. Opera with the Met Opera) has good online streaming options, I have not found anything that was moving enough to merit a standalone subscription.
-Please stay posted as I am actively trying out alternatives
+Please stay posted as I am actively trying out alternatives:

 	<TODO Insert email signup form here>